-Ivory tower approach may not work in real world
+Ivory tower approach may not work

 Although academics may spout theories about how best to deal with retirement issues, these studies may have some significant shortcomings as far as how you can actually use them to plan your retirement.